 Keywords and Descriptions

-While you are waiting for the programmer to do there part it is a very good idea to get started on the app store keywords and app description, this is required for the app store both must sell your app in the best way and get people to find and notice your app.
+While you are waiting for the programmer to do their part it is a very good idea to get started on the SEO (Search Engine Optimization) and also set up your social media accounts (more on this later).
+For an app think about the app store keywords and app description, this is required and very important to get right to help new user find your app.

 If your app requires push notifications, i.e alerts to the user in the form of a ding niose, on screen symbol or little red number in the top right hand corner of the devices screen app logo, then you will need a Push Notification server to send these alert, its not massively expensive and most thrid party server companies are free upto 1 million messages a month or around for $20 a month for unlimited messages to unlimited devices.
 Apple Push Notifications

 You need to create a developers account with the Apple, Google and Windows to be able to create apps for their devices.
 For Apple you need iTunes Connect which is $99 a year.
 For Android its $25 a year and you’ll also need a Gmail account.
 For Windows its $19 per year for an individual developer.
-Something to think about here is your company name and your choice of email address, an email address is required to be displayed on the app store to allow user to contact you if any issues or advise, so you don’t want anyone from around the world to be emailing your private email as that would get very annoying.
-The best solution is come up with a company name or use your app name if you only ever intent on building this one app and buy the domain name for it and create an email address like email@example.com .
+Something to think about here is your company name and your choice of email address, an email address is required to be displayed on the app store to allow users to contact you, you don’t want spam being emailing your private email as that would get very annoying, so the best solution is come up with a company name buy the domain for it and create an email address like firstname.lastname@example.org .
+If you only ever intent on building one app then buy the domain name for it and set up the email account.

 Does it cost me to put an app on the app store?